Stock of the Day

 Here are some ways that investors could benefit from investing in NIKE, Inc.:

-• NIKE, Inc. has announced a quarterly dividend of $0.41 per share, which translates to an annualized dividend yield of around 4.0%, providing a steady income stream for investors.
+• The company recently declared a quarterly dividend of $0.41 per share, which translates to an annualized dividend of $1.64, offering a yield of approximately 4.0%.
+This can provide a steady income stream for investors.

-• The stock has shown resilience with a current price around $44, which may present a buying opportunity for investors looking for value in the market.
+• The current stock price is around $53.53, which may present a buying opportunity for investors looking to enter at a lower valuation compared to previous highs.

 NIKE Bear Case